hamsteri15/csgo_config/README.md

  ```
  Steam/userdata/<SOME_LONG_NUMBER_CORRESPONDING_TO_ACCOUNT_ID>/730/local/cfg
  ```
  Copy paste the autoexec.cfg file to the path above.
+If you have logged in to multiple accounts on the same computer, you will have multiple account id's under Steam/userdata.
+You can check the correct id using [these](https://www.businessinsider.com/how-to-find-steam-id?r=US&IR=T) instructions.

  **NOTE!
 Do NOT place the autoexec.cfg file to 'cfg' located under the csgo installation folder.
 Also, DO NOT make any changes to the config files there.
 Those   files are automatically modified when changes are done from the in-game options**